Annealing: using the laser to apply long-lasting markings to metal

 Annealing markings on cast iron

 Laser annealing is often used to apply QR codes or data matrix codes to metallic surfaces.
 The laser creates a very high-quality black mark.
 Contrast and visibility can be further increased by creating a white background behind the marked area.
 In addition to the increased contrast, the viewing angle at which the marking can be read also increases.

 Marking consumer goods

 The surface remains intact during annealing; the marking is easily legible, long-lasting and resistant to abrasion.
 This makes annealing perfect for marking cooking utensils.

-Annealing on basic commodities can be used for purely decorative purposes, such as with this cheese slicer.
+Annealing on basic utility items can be used for purely decorative purposes, such as with this cheese slicer.
 The mark is easy to detect even after numerous cleaning cycles.

 Annealing for the application of lines, dots and scales

-Marking lines, dots and scales must be easily legible, high-contrast and well protected from wear on objects like this bronchoscope.
+On objects like this bronchoscope, the marking lines, dots and scales must be easily legible, high-contrast and well-protected from wear.